core-wg/comi/draft-ietf-core-comi.md

 application/yang-patch+cbor:
-: represents a CBOR YANG document containing a list of data nodes to be replace, create, or delete.
+: represents a CBOR YANG document containing a list of data nodes to be replaced, created, or deleted.

 : For each data node instance, D, for which the instance identifier is the same as for a data node instance, I, in the targeted